– Written by Valeria Lo Iacono

-If you are getting started, you might be interested to get an idea of the clothing you might want to buy.
+If you are getting started, you might be interested to get an idea of the clothing yfor belly dancers that you are likely t need and might wish to consider buying.
 For your first lessons you do not necessarily have to worry about having any of these items but as you progress, these 10 items might certainly be of interest.

 This is the basic and first item that every belly dancer needs to start with.
 If you are a beginner a hip scarf helps you check that the movements of your hips are correct and, when you perform, it enhances your hips’ movements.
 There are different types of belly dance hip scarves, with coins, with beads, with fringes.
 The choice depends on your taste and the style of belly dance.
 Instead of hip scarves, hip belts with beads can be used.
 The difference is that hip belts are rigid, while hip scarves are soft and tied at the front or at the side.
 It may be worth having different types of hip scarves, with and without coins, as in some workshops where many people attend, teachers prefer for people not to wear hip scarves with coins because of the noise.